 Dr Julie Attfield is the Executive Director for Mental Health.

 Julie began her career as a Registered Mental Nurse, and has since worked as a clinician, senior manager and director within mental health services in the East Midlands.
-Between these appointments Julie spent time as a full time lecturer in Nursing at the University of Nottingham and is presently Vice Chair of the East Midlands Clinical Senate.
+Julie has also held an academic post at the University of Nottingham and is presently Vice Chair of the East Midlands Clinical Senate.

 Clare joined the Trust in 2011 as the Head of HR for Local Services.

 In 2012 her portfolio extended to include HR for the Health Partnerships Division.
 She was appointed as the Director of HR with responsibility for HR, Learning and Development and Equality and Diversity in October 2015.
 Clare is a member of the Chartered Institute of Personnel and Development, has a BA (hons) Degree, a qualification in Employment Law and an MBA from Loughborough University.
 She has a particular interest in Equality and Diversity and health and wellbeing.